petros-tinkers/petros-tinkers.github.io/_projects/korg-sas-20-synth-restoration.md

   - Restoration
   - Music
 description: >
   I was cleaning out my girlfriends room and found an old Korg SAS-20 vintage synth.
 It belonged to her father.
-It had great sentimental value to him as it was a gift from an ex relationship he had.
+It had great sentimental value to him as it was a gift from an ex relationship of his.
 He wanted to restore it and learn to play but he never got around to it.
-He was a very busy and I was looking up to him.
-He was a genius.
-He used to have a company and design and build cellphones for rich bussinessmen before mobile phones were a thing in Greece.
+He was a very busy person and I was looking up to him.
+He was basically a genius to me and others.
+He used to have a company that designed and built cellphones for rich bussinessmen before mobile phones were a thing in Greece.
 Enough about the backstory though, lets get to the project.

 images: # These show up on the homepage.
 The 1st one on the project page.
   - url: /assets/projects/korg-sas-20-synth-restoration/korg-sas-20.png